treehouse/installation-guides/README.md

 #Installing Node.js® and NPM

 ## What's Node.js®  and NPM?
 Node.js® is a JavaScript-based environment which you can use to create web-servers and networked applications.
-You can also use it to perform helpfule tasks on your computer such as concatentating and minifying JavaScript files and compiling Sass files into CSS.
+You can also use it to perform helpful tasks on your computer such as concatentating and minifying JavaScript files and compiling Sass files into CSS.

-NPM is a "package manager" that makes it easy to install Node "packages."
+NPM is a "package manager" that makes installind Node "packages" fast and easy.
 A package is just a code library that extends Node by adding useful features.
-For example, the "request" package simplifies the process of making HTTP so you can easily request web resources from other sites.
+For example, the "request" package simplifies the process of making HTTP request so you can easily get web resources from other sites.

 NPM is installed when you install Node.js®

 ## Prerequisites
-* **You should have some familiarity with the Mac Terminal,** since you'll need to use it to finish configuring the installation and test it.
+* **You should have some familiarity with the Mac Terminal application** since you'll need to use it to install and test Node and NPM.
 You'll also need the Terminal to use Node.js and NPM.
-The Terminal application is located in in the Utilities folder in the Applcations folder.
+The Terminal application is located in the Utilities folder in the Applications folder.
 * **Dependencies.** There's some software you need installed before you install Node.
 In addition, you need to install these in a specific order:
   1. **XCode.** Install Apple's XCode development software, which you can find in the Apple App Store.
   2. **Homebrew**.
 Homebrew is a package manager for the Mac -- it makes installing most open source sofware as simple as writing `brew install node`.
 You can learn more about Homebrew at the [Homebrew website](http://brew.sh/).
 To install Homebrew you also need to install A